tisanelabs/tisanedocs/tisane_embedded.md

 The Test Console configuration file is a standard .NET configuration file.
 The Tisane-specific settings are under the _\<appSettings\>_ tag.

-* _DbPath_ holds the path of the root folder containing the language models.
+* _DbPath_ the path of the root folder containing the language models.
+* _CustomSubdir_ the subdirectory for the customized datastores, when customized language model overrides are used.
-* _language_ contains the ISO code of the default language.
+* _language_ the ISO code of the default language.
-* _content_ holds the content to load at the Test Console startup.
+* _content_ the content to load at the Test Console startup.
-* _PreloadLanguages_ contains a list of codes of the language models to preload
+* _PreloadLanguages_ a list of codes of the language models to preload
 * _lazy_loading_ determines whether the lazy loading mode is on.
 The language models are to be loaded fully when first accessed and the setting is _False_; if _True_, the lazy loading mode is on.
 The user cannot switch it off from the UI.
 * _trace_from_section_ contains the name of a section in the process where the tracer will start logging messages to the log file.
 * _log_name_ contains the name of the log file.
 If empty, the logging is turned off.